rahulyadav96/invest-with-tribe/README.md

 server for login and signup and on successfull signup and login , welcome mail will triggerd

-# how to start server
+# How to start server
 1) clone this repository

 2) install dependencies, do